StarRocks/starrocks/docs/en/using_starrocks/troubleshooting_asynchronous_materialized_views.md

 If you find that the refresh tasks are using excessive system resources, you can look into the following aspects:

-- **Check whether you have created an oversized materialized view.**
+- **Check whether you have created a materialized view too large.**

   If you have joined too many tables that cause a significant amount of calculation, the refresh task will occupy many resources.
 To solve this problem, you need to assess the size of the materialized view and re-plan it.